sebastianBoehringer/CodeGenerator/lib/README.md

 The code is licensed under the [GNU AGPL v3.0](https://www.gnu.org/licenses/agpl-3.0.en.html) which you can read by either following the provided link or reading the LICENSE.md in the directory root.

+#Installing to Maven
+The library is used as a dependency for the POM of this project.
+Since it is not distributed on Maven Central.
+This can be done by executing the following command in the root directory, i. e. the one with the pom.xml file directly in it, of the project:
+`$MAVEN_HOME/mvn install:install-file -Dfile="lib\SDMetricsOpenCore-2.35"
+.jar -DgroupId="com.SDMetrics" -DartifactId="open-core" -Dversion="2.35" -dPackaging="jar" `
+where `$MAVEN_HOME` points to the bin folder of your Maven installation.